graysuit/Libvlc-Plugins-Pick/readme.md

-﻿I done some tests,
+As <b>libvlc</b> files are 300 MB so I wanted to reduce so that I can share it easily,<br>
+Below are some tests,<br>
-On the bases this test, I removed some folders/files to check whether it usefull or not, So I was able to reduce libvlc from 320 MB to 76.6 MB (17 MB compressed size), And also my app working fine and properly,
+On the basis of this test, I removed some folders/files to check whether it usefull or not,<br>
+So I was able to reduce libvlc from <b>320 MB to 76.6 MB</b> (17 MB compressed size),<br>
+And also my app working fine and properly,<br>
-So I made batch script clean.bat which will copy specifc libvlc files and and put them to libvlc_clean dir, This is scripting implementation,
+So I made batch script <b>clean.bat</b> which will copy specifc libvlc files and and put them to libvlc_clean dir, <br>
+This is scripting implementation,<br>
-I saw that only these dirs useful for my app,
+I saw that only these dirs useful for my app,<br>
 ```
 C:\Users\Administrator\Desktop\Player>tree
 Folder PATH listing